gungor/gungor.github.io/_posts/2020-09-08-custom-s2i-builderimage-several-jvm.markdown

 Following git clone,
 build pod runs sti-build container

-- pulls image openjdk-11-rhel7 then runs a container (if incremetal build is specified, pulls application image build from openjdk-11-rhel7 )
+- pulls image openjdk-11-rhel7 then runs a container (if incremental build is specified, pulls application image which was built from openjdk-11-rhel7 )
 - application source was cloned with init container and assemble script runs /usr/local/s2i/assemble to compile, build and package your application.
 - commits new application image (s2i-springboot-sample-1) to image registry